WillemB2104/WillemB2104.github.io/_pages/research.md

 ## Predicting treatment outcome

 Diagnosis is only one challenge.
 Clinicians usually know who is unwell.
-What they cannot know in advance is **which treatment is likely to work for which patient**, and choosing wrongly can cost months.
+What they cannot know in advance is **which treatment is likely to work for which patient**.
+Choosing the wrong treatment can cost months, years, or, in some cases, a life.

-My clearest example concerns **electroconvulsive therapy (ECT)**, one of the most effective treatments for severe depression that has resisted other options.
+My clearest example is **electroconvulsive therapy (ECT)**, one of the most effective treatments for patients with treatment-resistant depression (TRD), who have not responded to prior medication and therapy.
 Working within the **Global ECT-MRI Collaboration (GEMRIC)**, I built models that combine brain structure, brain activity and clinical information to predict, before treatment begins, who will recover.
 At the larger contributing centres these predictions were right substantially more often than chance, and